ddorman16/do-referral-donations/README.md

 1. Review the list of projects you'd like to support and click on your link of choice
 2. Create your DigitalOcean account and add a valid credit card
-3. Once you spend $25 the project you supported will receive $25 in free hosting credit!
+3. Once you spend $25 the project you supported will receive $25 in free hosting credits!